Al-Ma'arri: Antinatalism

 Walk slowly in the air, so you do not trample on the remains of God's servants.

 Al-Ma'arri's self-composed epitaph, on his tomb, states (in regard to life and being born): "This is my father's crime against me, which I myself committed against none."

 Legacy

-Al-Ma'arri is controversial even today as he was skeptical of Islam.
-In 2013 the al-Nusra Front, a rebel militia and former branch of al-Qaeda, demolished a statue of al-Ma'arri during the Syrian Civil War.
-The statue had been crafted in 1944 by the sculptor Fathi Muhammad.
-The motive behind the destruction is disputed; theories range from the fact that he was a heretic to the fact that he is believed by some to be related to the Assad family.
+Al-Ma'arri remains a polarizing figure in the modern era due to historical accusations regarding his religious orthodoxy.
+In 2013, during the Syrian Civil War, the al-Nusra Front demolished a statue of al-Ma'arri, which had been crafted in 1944 by the sculptor Fathi Muhammad.
+Reports indicated the militants targeted the monument because they classified him as a heretic, while other rumors suggested the destruction was motivated by local claims linking his lineage to the Assad family.